fabiolnh/microservices/README.md

   - If you are working with events:
     * You can do the same.
 If the broker is offline, record the data into database

+10) Secret Manager
+  - Too many microservices.
+What should we do to manage the database secrets of all of them?
+  - Keep the passwords of the database microservices into a secret manager (by the way, this is the name of the AWS Service)
+  - Rotate periodically and automatically these secrets (there is an option in Secret Manager)
+  - The "Secret Manager" manages the secret.
+It changes and updates the DataBase Secret automatically on rotation (through Lambda)
+  - Do not use these secrets in env variables.
+The microservice gets the secret from the Secret Manager
+  - This way you concentrate the passwords

+11) Logs Standardization
+  - Architectural: Centralize the logs of all the pods into one local (Ex: ElasticSearch)
+  - All the logs of all microservices have to have standardization
+  - Create a SDK for it to resolve this situation and all the microservices use this SDK
+  - Take care with stacktrace on the log because it generates too much lines, and the elasticsearch (or other tool) will identify it as it was a lot of logs (parse this information and generate only one line with all the stack trace) (in elasticsearch, with "logstash" tool you can treat it.
+Or use "Filebeat'' tool that has a lot of logs standardization)

+12) Open Telemetry (OTel)
+  - It is a project that was joined from 2 other market projects that is helping to standardize all the application data generating
+  - You are not tied to a single supplier.
+You create a collector and all the microservices send the data (tracing, metrics, etc) to this collector
+  - The data is sent through a SDK, and this SDK is available to almost all programming languages
+  - For distributed tracing, sometimes you are implementing New Reliac, and then you change to DataDog and then you change to Elastic.

+13) Service Template
+  How to work with:
+  - Implementation Pattern
+  - Logs
+  - Outbox
+  - Password Management
+  - Way to talk with events
+  - Observability
+  - CQRS
+  - Multiple Databases
+  - Audit
+  - Jobs
+  * The company has to create a SDK for all of this.
+Today there are platform/sunstein teams to maintain it. (they help other developers to have standardization)
+  * There is a PaaS called "Fury", that standardize it (it generates the repository, creates the service, health check, etc)